WINGS OF MEMORY: A FAMILY’S LEGACY OF ART, WAR, AND POLISH IDENTITY

 by Anna Muller and Iwona Flis

-I met Bex in the summer of 2019 in Rwanda during a memorable dinner.
-For my group, it was a final meal marking the end of a week-long workshop on resilience and trauma; for her, it was a farewell dinner with a group of women celebrating the conclusion of their time in Rwanda.
+Anna met Bex in the summer of 2019 in Rwanda during a memorable dinner.
+For Anna's group, it was a final meal marking the end of a week-long workshop on resilience and trauma; for her, it was a farewell dinner with a group of women celebrating the conclusion of their time in Rwanda.
 The restaurant was cozy and intimate, and the food was delicious.
-Our groups were seated close to one another, and at some point, we found ourselves chatting.
-I don’t even recall how we began discussing the Polish American Historical Association, but the topic somehow came up.
-Over four years and one pandemic later, we started exchanging messages about an object—a painting that had hung in her parents' house for decades and came into her possession a year ago.
+Both groups were seated close to one another, and at some point, they found ourselves chatting.
+Anna does not even recall how they began discussing the Polish American Historical Association, but the topic somehow came up.
+Over four years and one pandemic later, Anna and Bex started exchanging messages about an object—a painting that had hung in Bex's parents' house for decades and came into her possession a year ago.

 Hussar